Dental amalgam controversy: Food and Drug Administration

-After FDA's deliberations and review of hundreds of scientific studies relating to the safety of dental amalgam, the FDA concluded, "clinical studies have not established a causal link between dental amalgam and adverse health effects in adults and children age six and older."
+After the FDA's deliberations and review of hundreds of scientific studies relating to the safety of dental amalgam, the FDA concluded, "clinical studies have not established a causal link between dental amalgam and adverse health effects in adults and children age six and older."
 The FDA concluded that individuals age six and older are not at risk of mercury-associated health effects from mercury vapor exposure that come from dental amalgam.

-In 2009, the FDA issued a final rule which classified dental amalgam as a "Class II" (moderate risk) device, placing it in the same category as composite resins and gold fillings.
+In 2009, the FDA issued a final rule that classified dental amalgam as a "Class II" (moderate risk) device, placing it in the same category as composite resins and gold fillings.
 In a press release announcing the reclassification, the agency again stated, "the levels [of mercury] released by dental amalgam fillings are not high enough to cause harm in patients."

 Also, in the FDA final regulation on dental amalgam in 2009, the FDA recommended the product labeling of dental amalgam.
-The suggested labeling included: a warning against the use of dental amalgam in patients with mercury allergy, a warning that dental professionals use appropriate ventilation when handling dental amalgam, and a statement discussion of scientific evidence on dental amalgam's risks and benefits in order to make informed decisions amongst patient and professional dentists.
+The suggested labeling included: a warning against the use of dental amalgam in patients with mercury allergy, a warning that dental professionals use appropriate ventilation when handling dental amalgam, and a statement discussing scientific evidence on dental amalgam's risks and benefits to make informed decisions among patients and professional dentists.

+In 2020, the FDA updated its guidelines to recommend against amalgam for certain high-risk groups, including children, pregnant and nursing women, people with neurological disease, impaired kidney function, and known sensitivity to mercury, due to the potential harmful health effects of mercury vapor.
+They acknowledge that breathing in mercury vapor may harm certain populations, but recommend against removal of amalgam fillings unless medically necessary.

 Regulation

-The use of mercury in dental fillings is considered safe and effective in all countries practicing modern dentistry (see below).
+Mercury in dental fillings is considered safe and effective in all countries practicing modern dentistry (see below).
 There are currently two countries, Norway and Sweden, that have introduced legislation to prohibit or restrict use of amalgam fillings; however, in both cases amalgam is part of a larger program of reducing mercury in the environment and includes the banning of mercury-based batteries, thermometers, light bulbs, sphygmomanometers, consumer electronics, vehicle components, etc. In many countries, unused dental amalgam after a treatment is subject to disposal protocols for environmental reasons.
 Over 100 countries are signatories to the United Nations "Minamata Convention on Mercury".
-Unlike mercury-based batteries, cosmetics, and medical devices (which will be banned by the year 2020), the treaty has not banned the use of dental amalgam, but allows phasing down amalgam use over a time period appropriate to domestic needs, an approach advocated by the World Health Organization (WHO).
+Unlike mercury-based batteries, cosmetics, and medical devices, which were banned as of the year 2020, the treaty has not banned the use of dental amalgam, but allows phasing down amalgam use over some time appropriate to domestic needs, an approach advocated by the World Health Organization (WHO).